-PE-278A Beginning Self Defense for Women
+PE-278A Beginning Self-Defense for Women

-.5-2 Units: 27-108 hours of lab, per term, LR, DG, CSU, UC This course is designed to instruct women in the art of selfdefense.
+This course is designed to instruct women in the art of selfdefense.
 Students will learn some of the basic principles of selfdefense that will enable them to develop control of their lives.

 PE-280 Academic Planning for Student Athletes